apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/using_storage_creating_tasks.md

 ---
-title: IV - Using storage & creating tasks
+title: III - Using storage & creating tasks
 description: Follow along with step-by-step instructions on how to complete the task outlined in the previous lesson.
 Use different storage types, and create a task.
-menuWeight: 4
+menuWeight: 3
 paths:
     - expert-scraping-with-apify/solutions/using-storage-creating-tasks
 ---